Submission guide

 A submission is performed by preparing a Submission Information Package, or SIP, which consists of data, i.e. files optionally arranged in a curator-defined folder hierarchy, and metadata, the latter gathered in a single file called a laundry list; and sending them both to Pocket Archive for processing.

-A working laundry list example linking to local files, used for testing, is available as a quick reference.
+A folder containing SIP examples is available as a quick reference and for testing.
 Other examples are illustrated further down in this document.

 As the above life cycle chart shows, the SIP is a disposable asset.
 Once it is successfully archived, it can be deleted.
 The full SIP can be regenerated by the archive and retrieved at a later time.

 Preparation of the SIP begins with selecting the materials to submit.
-Generally, it is good practice to select a group of works more or less related to one another, e.g. a small coherent collection, or a day's work within a large collection that may take long to complete.
+Generally, it is good practice to select a group of curatorial items more or less related to one another, e.g. a small coherent collection of descriptive resources and files, or a day's work within a large collection that may take long to complete.
 It is not critical to get this part perfectly right, as more can be added to the archive at a later time.
-It is more important to keep submissions not too large, as a single malformed element can cause the whole submission to fail, and not too small, to avoid too many iterations that can become confusing.
+It is more important to keep submissions not too large, as a single malformed element can cause the whole submission to fail, and not too small, to avoid too many iterations that can become burdensome.
 Submissions of tens to hundreds of files are in a quite safe range.

 my_collection